 If the driver / owner of the vehicle can be identified, there can be a case against the driver / owner.
 If the driver / owner cannot be identified, there may be an Uninsured Motorist insurance claim if this coverage was purchased by the injury victim or a resident family member.
 There may also be...Read more »

 There is only a "case" to pursue if there was some kind of negligence on the fault of the park or an individual assuming that government entities can be sued in the State of Connecticut for simple negligence.
-Typically, a property owner is not liable per se just because an injury or incident took...Read more »
+Typically, a property owner is not liable per se just because an injury or...Read more »

 My 8 year old son broke his wrist while playing at a friend house he had to undergo surgery because his hand was completely broken away from the wrist.
 He was transported to the hospital by ambulance from the friends property.
 He ended up having to spend 2 days in the hospital.
 I am wanting to know...
 Read more »

 Homeowner's insurance may or may not cover the damages / injuries.
 If the homeowner carried "Medical Payment" insurance, there may be a recovery of out of pocket medical expenses even if you cannot prove that the homeowners / residents were not at fault.
-If the injury resulted from some kind of...Read more »
+If the injury resulted from...Read more »

 My 9 year old son and I were in a car accident Monday.
 The other driver was at fault; he crossed the center line and hit us head-on.
 I got a bloody nose from the airbag and bruise on my shoulder from the seatbelt.
 My son got a burn/scrape on his neck from the seatbelt.
 We went to the doctor the...
 Read more »